flyteorg/flyteidl/gen/pb-protodoc/flyteidl/admin/node_execution.proto.rst

 .. _api_field_flyteidl.admin.NodeExecutionGetDataResponse.dynamic_workflow:

 dynamic_workflow
-  (:ref:`flyteidl.admin.DynamicWorkflowNodeMetadata <api_msg_flyteidl.admin.DynamicWorkflowNodeMetadata>`) In the case this task launched a dynamic workflow we capture its structure here.
+  (:ref:`flyteidl.admin.DynamicWorkflowNodeMetadata <api_msg_flyteidl.admin.DynamicWorkflowNodeMetadata>`) In the case this node yielded a task which launched a dynamic workflow, we return its structure here.